ModelEarth/data-pipeline/timelines/observable/README.md

 # Observable

-Assistance from Mike Bostock on [how to deploy to GitHub Pages](https://github.com/observablehq/framework/discussions/1030).
+Assistance from Mike Bostock on [how to deploy to GitHub Pages](https://github.com/observablehq/framework/discussions/1030) - deploy.yml files to use with hello-framework, and how to avoid broken pages by adding a .nojekyll file when not using deploy.yml.

 [Observable Framework](https://observablehq.com/framework/) - for static site generation Observable is by Mike Bostock, the New York Times data scientist who created D3.